edumserrano/angular-mock-http-responses/code-demos/angular-proxy-bypass/README.md

 > **Note**
 >
-> Angular's proxy feature is built on top of [Webpack's dev-server](https://webpack.js.org/configuration/dev-server/#devserver-proxy) which makes use of the powerful http-proxy-middleware package.
+> Angular's proxy feature is built on top of [Webpack's dev-server proxy](https://webpack.js.org/configuration/dev-server/#devserver-proxy) which makes use of the powerful http-proxy-middleware package.
 Check out its [documentation](https://github.com/chimurai/http-proxy-middleware#options) for more advanced usages.
 >
 > The `bypass` feature though, is a Webpack dev-server feature, not part of the http-proxy-middleware package.
 >